Serena into 10th straight major semifinal

 Williams eased past ninth-seed Johanna Konta 6-2 6-3 at Rod Laver Arena on Wednesday to move into a 10th consecutive grand slam semifinal and closer to a record 23rd major.

-Williams will regain, too, the No. 1 ranking from Angelique Kerber if she wins the tournament -- and might need to defeat older sister Venus to do so.
+Williams will regain, too, the No. 1 ranking from German Angelique Kerber if she wins the tournament -- and might need to defeat older sister Venus to do so.

 An all-Williams final is still a possibility, since Venus faces fellow American CoCo Vandeweghe on Thursday.